wpexpertsio/password-protected/readme.txt

 Stable tag: 1.4
 License: GPLv2 or later

 A very simple way to quickly password protect your WordPress site with a single password.
-Integrates seamlessly into your WordPress settings.

 == Description ==

 A very simple way to quickly password protect your WordPress site with a single password.
-Integrates seamlessly into your WordPress settings.

 Features include:

 * Password protect your WordPress site with a single password.
 * Option to allow access to feeds.
 * Option to allow administrators access without entering password.
-* Integrates seamlessly into your WordPress reading settings (or privacy settings prior to WordPress 3.5).
 * Works with Mark Jaquith's [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin.

 == Installation ==